Rugby union in South Africa: United Rugby Championship

+Prior to that, the Cheetahs and Southern Kings played during the previous version of the tournament, the Pro14, from the 2017–18 season.
+This followed their axing from Super Rugby after its 2017 season.

 Currie Cup

 The Currie Cup tournament has been the premier domestic rugby union in South Africa since its first edition in 1892.
 Since then, the number of teams participating in the competition varied in different seasons, with the Currie Cup trophy being awarded to the champions of the top tier.
 Other trophies, such as the Percy Frames Trophy, the W.V.
 Simkins Trophy and the South African Cup (currently awarded to the winners of the First Division), were also on offer.

 Other competitions

 Between 1983 and 1994, teams also competed in a knockout cup competition called the Lion Cup.
 There was no competition in 1995, as South African rugby adjusted to the advent of professional rugby, but in 1996, a new competition – the Bankfin Nite Series – was launched.
 That lasted for two seasons before being replaced by the Vodacom Cup.
 The Vodacom Cup was held between 1998 and 2015 and included teams from Argentina, Namibia, Kenya and the South African Limpopo province in addition to the fourteen South African provincial sides.
 The Vodacom Cup was discontinued in 2015 and replaced for 2016 with a one-off expanded Currie Cup before its permanent replacement, the Rugby Challenge, launched in 2017.
 The Challenge now includes only South African sides, plus the Namibian team that had sporadically featured in the Vodacom Cup.

 Since 2008, the Varsity Cup is an annual tournament held between the top university club sides in South Africa.
 In 2011, a second tier known as the Varsity Shield was added to the schedule.

 Non-university club sides can also compete for national honours; they compete in the annual Gold Cup competition, which was launched in 2013.
 It was preceded by a similar competition called the National Club Championships.

 There are also several youth competitions; all the provincial sides compete annually in the Under-21 and Under-19 Provincial Championships.
 The premier schools competition is known as the Craven Week (there are two editions of this competition – an Under-18 competition for high schools and an Under-13 competition for primary schools), and the other national youth weeks are the Under-18 Academy Week, the Under-16 Grant Khomo Week and the Under-18 LSEN Week for Learners with Special Educational Needs.